 You’ll be asked to choose your favourite page builder: Elementor, Beaver Builder, Gutenberg or Brizy.

 If you select a design that uses, say, Gutenberg, you’ll need to have the Gutenberg page builder activated for it to work properly.
 This is because each design was created using page builder elements from a particular page builder plugin.

 When you’ve selected a page builder, the starter website designs will be displayed with a note on how many designs are available for it.

 It notes that 70 designs work with Elementor and Beaver Builder, ten with Gutenberg, and 20 with Brizy.
 These designs can be further filtered by type of design: All, Blog, Business, eCommerce, Free and Other.

-Premium designs are marked with an ‘Agency’ label, which refers to the Astra Pro agency packages.
+Premium designs are marked with an ‘Agency’ label, which refers to the Astra Pro bundle packages.